 At Year 8, the individual scientific disciplines are introduced with all pupils studying Physics for two lessons per week.
 Topics include density, temperature, evaporation, energy transfer, moments, pressure and waves in the Year 8 scheme of work.

+In 2015 and 2017 successful trips were run to Geneva to visit the Large Hadron Collider at CERN.
+The EES scheme involves a residential at Loughborough University where a large amount of the project is undertaken.
+In 2017 a group of students from Year 7 to 11 visited Florida on a Space trip including time spent at Kennedy Space Centre and Disney's Animal Kingdom.
 In Year 10 students are given the opportunity to attend the residential Extreme Physics trip held at Rugby School and run by the Institute of Physics.
 VI form students have also attended revision courses on relevant modules at appropriate times of year.